 The undersides of the forewings of the Brown Argus lack a spot on the forewing between the main central spot and the wing-base.

-On the undersides of the leading edge of the underwing, the second and third spots outwards are above each other (like a colon) in the Brown Argus,
+On the undersides of the leading edge of the underwing, the second and third spots outwards are close together if not above each other (like a colon) in the Brown Argus, but further apart in the Common Blue.
+If in doubt double check with the lack of extra spot on the fore-wing.

 The illustrations in South's 'Butterflies of the British Isles' are not particularly clear by modern standards.
 They are all of pinned specimens, but by their number of examples give a good indication of the amount of variation to be expected in the spotting of the undersides of the blue butterflies.